endlessm/eos-build-meta/README.md

 You'll need to set up BuildStream with the necessary plugins and their dependencies.

-To build and checkout the OSTree repo containing the EOS filesystem, run:

-    bst build eos/repo.bst
-    bst artifact checkout eos/repo.bst --directory ./ostree-repo

-To deploy the tree, you'll need to serve it over HTTP to the target.
-One way is using the Caddy web server, as follows:

-    caddy file-server --listen :8000 --root ./ostree-repo/ostree/repo
+You can then use the Makefile to do the following:

+  * Create fake signing keys: `make ostree-gpg`
+  * Create/update a local OSTree repo from the `eos/repo.bst` element: `make ostree-repo`
+  * Serve the repo over HTTP: `make ostree-serve`

 On the target device, add an OSTree remote pointing to that machine.
-Disable GPG checking.
 Here's an example of how to do this on the target device.
+The GPG public key used this available in file: ``.

-Replace `server` with the address or hostname of the machine serving the repo.
+    # Replace `server` with address or hostname of the machine serving the repo.

-    sudo ostree remote add dev http://server:8000 --no-gpg-verify sudo ostree pull dev eos-buildstream
+    sudo ostree remote add dev http://server:8000

+    # Paste in public key from `files/ostree-config/eos.gpg`, then CTRL-D.
+    sudo ostree remote gpg-import dev --stdin

+You can now pull and deploy the new tree as follows:

+    sudo ostree pull dev eos-buildstream
     sudo ostree admin deploy eos-buildstream